-However, if you enable this option, you’re telling Plex to prioritize local embedded tags over anything that it finds online.
+If you enable this option, you’re telling Plex to prioritize locally embedded tags over anything it finds online.

-You are essentially telling Plex that you have tagged all of your music correctly.
+You essentially tell Plex that you have tagged all of your music correctly.

 Plex Naming Convention: Music

-As with movies and TV shows, it’s important to name and organize music content correctly.
+As with movies and TV shows, it’s essential to correctly name and organize music content.

 In your “Music” folder, you’ll start by creating folders for each individual artist.
 Underneath that will be subfolders for each of the artist’s albums.

-In each album’s folder, the filename for each song will begin with the track number.
+In each album’s folder, the filename for each song begins with the track number.
 That makes it easy for Plex to organize the files if you want to play an album from start to finish.

 04 Love Bites.m4a

-Personally, I find it helpful to include the date the album came out.
-I find that more and more of my favorite bands are reissuing remastered versions of popular albums, so this helps to keep them separate.
+More and more of my favorite bands are reissuing remastered versions of popular albums.
+This helps to keep them separate.